-- (1) Vehicular Parking Space Dimensions.
+- Vehicular Parking Space Dimensions.
 The appropriate dimensions for parking spaces are outlined in Table (38) Parking Space Dimensions and Figure (43) Off-Street Parking Layout. - (A) The width of a parking space shall be measured from the center of a stripe. - (B) Each space shall have a vertical clearance of at least seven feet. - (2) Wheel Stops.
 Install wheel stops or bumper guards when parking is adjacent to a pedestrian pathway to limit vehicle overhang that reduces the sidewalk width.
 Such stops or guards shall be properly anchored or secured. - (3) Location of Parking.
 Refer to Sec. xxx Site and Building Requirements for information on the location of parking facilities.

 - (4) Access.
+Each vehicular access driveway from a functionallyclassified roadway shall be marked with clearly-delineated and retro-reflective special-emphasis thermoplastic crosswalk markings.
 All off-street parking and loading facilities shall open directly onto an aisle, Alley, or driveway designed to provide safe access to such facilities.
-Exceptions include: - Tandem Parking.
+Exceptions include: - (A) Tandem Parking.
 No more than two spaces may be included in a tandem parking spot, and the rear space must meet the access requirement.
 Permitted in townhomes only. - (5) Edge of Lot and Drives.
 All curb and gutter shall be located a minimum of 3 feet from any adjacent property line or right-of-way. - (6) Landscape Requirements.
 All parking areas shall meet the requirements of the Landscape section.